Emmotes/ic_spoilers/docs/morte.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Give 'em the Laugh** (Guess)
 > Morte begins every area with stacks of Evasion equal to his overwhelm point.
-When Morte gets attacked (including "attacks" from the variant such as objects falling from the sky or cold/weather damage), as long as he has at least 1 stack of Evasion left, he dodges the attack completely and uses up stacks_to_use stack of Evasion.
+When Morte gets attacked (including "attacks" from the variant such as objects falling from the sky or cold/weather damage), as long as he has at least 1 stack of Evasion left, he dodges the attack completely and uses up 1 stack of Evasion.
 Morte restores 1 stack of Evasion every second for each Debuff Champion in the formation.
 The number of Evasion stacks he has can not surpass his overwhelm point.
 If a boss or enemies are enraged, max stacks are divided by the enrage multiplier, rounded down.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>